isomerpages/ogp-isomer/_why-and-when-to-use-isomer/When to use Isomer.md

 - Website content that can be personalised and interacted with by users to obtain customised information.
 - Any calls to a database for storing or retrieving information using an API or any form of server-side processing.
 - Specialised widgets such as calculators or maps.
-	- Note that some services, while not hosted by IsomerCMS, can be embedded onto an Isomer page such as FormSG forms and CheckFirst checkers.
+	- The exception is being able to embed certain services and tools such as FormSG forms and CheckFirst checkers.
 These are managed and configured outside of IsomerCMS.
 	- We also allow chatbots such as VICA or AskJamie.